PoonLab/courses/Cuernavaca/slides/Cuernavaca.md

 * I have skipped many steps, such as read trimming.

 * All materials are free to use under the GNU Affero GPL license.

+# Expresiones de gratitud

+* The laboratory results I have cited were obtained by the *BC Centre for Excellence in HIV/AIDS* (Chanson J. Brumme, Luke C. Swenson, Hope Lapointe, P. Richard Harrigan)

+* My new lab is supported by grants from Genome Canada and the Canadian Institutes of Health Research

+*  **&iexcl;Posiciones disponibles!**